Architectural Support for Containment-based Security [abstract] (PDF)

 one of the greatest threats to a systemâs security, this paper introduces the

-TrustGuard architecture, centered on a relatively simple and pluggable
+erroneous behavior using a relatively simple and pluggable gatekeeping hardware

-TrustGuard allows only communication resulting from correct execution of trusted
+communication that results from the correct execution of trusted software,

-software from leaving the system.
-The simplicity and pluggability of the Sentry,
+from leaving the system.
+The simplicity and pluggability of the Sentry, which

-which is implemented in less than half the lines of code of a simple in order
+is implemented in less than half the lines of code of a simple in-order

-supply chain diversification with less than 10% impact on performance.
+with less than a 15% impact on performance.